ckswilliams/modOpenREM/docs/import_multirdsr.rst

 Cumulative RDSRs
 ----------------
 Some modalities are configured to send an RDSR after every exposure, with each new RDSR containing a complete record of the examination up to that point.
-For example this is what the current version of the Siemens CT scanner software does.
+For example, this is what the current version of the Siemens CT scanner software does.

 Continued study RDSRs
 ---------------------